-- 1. Without prejudice to Articles 4, 5, 6 and 10, personal data shall only be transmitted to recipients, other than Union institutions and bodies, established in the Union and subject to Regulation (EU) 2016/679 or to the national law adopted pursuant to Directive (EU) 2016/680, if the recipient establishes: - (a) that the data are necessary for the performance of a task carried out in the public interest or in subject to the exercise of official authority vested in the recipient, or - (b) that it is necessary to have the data transmitted, it is proportionate to the purposes of the transmission and if there is no reason to assume that the data subject's rights and freedoms and legitimate interests might be prejudiced. - 2.
+1. Without prejudice to Articles 4, 5, 6 and 10, personal data shall only be transmitted to recipients established in the Union and subject to Regulation (EU) 2016/679 or to the national law adopted pursuant to Directive (EU) 2016/680, if the recipient establishes:

+- (a) that the data are necessary for the performance of a task carried out in the public interest or subject to the exercise of official authority, or - (b) that it is necessary to have the data transmitted, it is proportionate to the purposes of the transmission and if there is no reason to assume that the data subject's rights and freedoms and legitimate interests might be prejudiced. - 2.
 Where the transmission under this Article takes place on the initiative of the controller, the controller shall demonstrate that the transmission of personal data is necessary and proportionate to the purposes of the transmission, by applying the criteria laid down in points (a) or (b) of paragraph 1.